1.0 Objects of the Trust

 11.3.3 The applicant’s annual accounts and organisation details including taxation status

-11.3.4 A joint funding proposal which by default will be based on a pro-rata allocation, based on the average of the last three years’ annual donations as spent by each Trust.
+11.3.4 A joint funding proposal which by default will be based on a pro-rata allocation, based on the average of the last three years’ annual grants as spent by each Trust.
 If an alternative funding proposal is presented, the rationale for this should be explained.

 11.4 Alternatively, if the Nationwide application is recommended by the Chairperson’s Group for consideration then one Trust must assume the role of host Trust and act in accordance with this policy.